cohstats/coh3-stats/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

 Before making an MR please create an issue describing what you want to change / how you want to change it.
-So we can have some discussion, also it avoids multiple people working on the same thing.
+So we can have some discussion.
+Furthermore, it avoids multiple people working on the same thing.

-Feel free to create fork and make MR. Before PR you can test your code with `yarn build` to make sure it can be build.
+Feel free to create a fork and make an MR. Before PR you can test your code with `yarn build` to make sure it builds.
 Also make sure the prettier is right `yarn fix` and `yarn test`

 Development conventions:

 - Name the files with `-` instead of camelCase.
 Eg `color-scheme-toggle.tsx`
-- Try not to add anymore eslint warnings if possible (Don't worry if you don't know how to solve it though, we can solve on MR)
+- Try not to add any more eslint warnings (Don't worry if you don't know how to solve it though, we can solve on MR)
 - Prettier and eslint should cover the rest (Don't forget to run it)
 - We are using [Mantine](https://mantine.dev/) component library